Q-Telecom: Acquisitions and eventual merger into WIND Hellas

 Troy Communications announced its plan to acquire Q-Telecom in 2005 for a cash consideration of €325 million and the assumption of existing indebtedness of €25 million.
 Troy Communications already owned the third-largest Greek mobile phone provider, WIND Hellas, which was known as TIM Hellas until 5 June 2007.
 When the acquisition was complete in October 2006, Q-Telecom subscribers were able to use WIND GR's (at that time TIM GR) network for national roaming.

-Wind Greece did not renew the roaming agreement with Vodafone GR for Q-Telecom subscribers, thus since its expiration Q-Telecom subscribers are only able to do national roaming on Wind GR.
+Wind Greece did not renew the roaming agreement with Vodafone GR for Q-Telecom subscribers, which led to Q-Telecom subscribers only being able to do national roaming on WIND GR.

-WIND Hellas and Q-Telecom were later acquired by Weather Investments.
+WIND Hellas and Q-Telecom were later both acquired by Weather Investments.

 Postpaid customers were offered new WIND Hellas SIM cards, retaining their old numbers.

 Existing Q-card customers continued to use their Q-Telecom SIM cards, although technically they were "roaming" on the WIND Hellas network.

 New Q subscribers were given SIM cards that appeared to be Q-cards, although WIND Hellas (MNC: 202 10) was their home carrier.

 The radio network of Q-Telecom (MNC: 202 09) was disbanded in May 2007.
 Q-Telecom's bands are currently used by WIND Hellas on its radio network (MNC: 202 10).

 Q-Telecom employees became WIND Hellas employees.